 17 Consequences You Can Face with a Criminal Conviction in Texas

 Sometimes people mistakenly believe having a misdemeanor conviction will not impact them as much as having a felony conviction.
 That is not necessarily true.
 Though some job applications will ask you if you have ever had a felony conviction, many job applications will ask you if you have ever been convicted of a crime.
-If you are convicted of a misdemeanor or a felony, you will need to answer “yes” and usually need to explain the circumstances.
+If you are convicted of a misdemeanor or a felony, you will need to answer “yes” and explain the circumstances.

 1. Pardoning for Convictions of Misdemeanors

 One of the lesser-known consequences of a misdemeanor conviction is the ability to receive a pardon.
-The U.S. government is working towards reducing the number of people in prisons as well as the non-criminal penalties for those who are convicted of felonies.
+The U.S. government is working towards reducing the number of people in prisons, as well as reducing the non-criminal penalties for those who are convicted of felonies.
 Because there is so much focus on felonies, the consequences for misdemeanors often go overlooked.
-The Department of Justice only has limited resources which are more likely to be used to review felony convictions.
+The Department of Justice has limited resources which are more likely to be used to review felony convictions.

 Though there are a number of groups that are reviewing how people with felony convictions are disenfranchised, they don’t usually look at the impact of misdemeanor convictions.

-2. Fines and Jail Time for Convictions
+2. Fines and Jail Time for Criminal Conviction

 While jail time and fines are specific to the state in which the crime took place, Texas fines for convictions of misdemeanors are up to $4,000, with the possibility of serving up to one year in jail.
 These maximum fines and jail time apply to Class A misdemeanors.
 The penalties for Class B misdemeanors are not over 180 days in county jail and no fines greater than $2,000.
 For class C misdemeanors, the penalties are not more than a $500 fine.